Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 A few months ago, I started reading the sequel, Us Against You.
 The problem was, I had just read several Backman’s books at the time and a few more literary fictions, and I just felt like I cannot handle one more.
 Though I could see objectively that Us Against You was a great book, I didn’t enjoy the read.

 So, I put the book down and decided to make a break until I get back in the mood for something similar.
 Finally, a few weeks ago I started to feel like I was getting there, so I thought – now is the time.
 I missed some of the characters so much, I was so excited (and a bit terrified) to see where they go next.

-Plus, though we still don’t have the exact date, I hope we’ll get the third book in the Beartown series, Those Who Run Towards Fire, by the end of the year.
+Plus, the third book in the Beartown series, The Winners, should be out in October 2021 and hopefully it will be translated to English by the end of the year.
 So, why not start preparing now?

 What It Is About